-The superhero God is unjust, untrustworthy, unintelligent 0
+The superhero God is unjust, untrustworthy, unintelligent 1

 So Prager would have had the ostrich killed, not because it was a danger to other people which would be rational, but as condign punishment.
 Because?
 Because man is made in God’s image.
 Because human bloodshed brings blood upon the land.
 Because of mass pollution, and expiation is required to cleanse it.
 Ideally, the woman should have summoned her neighbors to help stone the ostrich to death.

-And this code of behavior, this ancient prescription for the provision of justice, is, according to the sage Gottlieb and to Prager himself, morally advanced.
+And this code of behavior, this ancient prescription for the provision of justice, is, according to the sage Gottlieb and to Prager himself, morally advanced!

 The Bible has lots of dramatic, exciting, shocking, amusing, puzzling, frustrating, and satisfying stories in it.
 (We like the one about God refusing Cain’s offer of vegetables, preferring Abel’s meat.)
 It also has – at least the so-called “Old Testament” has in the King James translation – lots of very beautiful poetry in Isaiah, Job, Psalms, Daniel, Ecclesiastes … Parts of it are a good read, and it is essential to a proper education.